Ujwalmahajan777/FinAgent/README.md

 bash
 uvicorn main:app --reload
-🤝 Contributing
+🤝 Contributing & License
-Open to everyone; fork, branch, and make a pull request.
+Open to all contributors; fork, branch, and send a PR.